 Granting access to the service account

-account-min-access which provides the service account the ability to perform minimal operation on the account, ensure the Grant on is set to Account.
-Then click Assign.
+account-min-access, which lets the service account perform minimal operations on the account.
+Make sure Grant on is set to Account, then click Assign.

 Assign account-min-access to the account

-Next we need to provide access to the environment; select environment-min-access from the Roles dropdown, Environment from Grant on and finally select your environment name from the Environment dropdown.
-In our example that is Non-production.
-Finally click on Assign.
+Next, give it access to the environment.
+Select environment-min-access from the Roles dropdown, Environment from Grant on, and then pick your environment name from the Environment dropdown.
+In our example that's Non-production.
+Click Assign.

 Assign environment-min-access to the environment

-The final access we are going to be providing is to the workspace that we created, under Roles select admin, for Grant on select Workspace, Environment select your environment (e.g. Non-production), then select the workspace from the Workspace dropdown, finally click Assign.
+The last bit of access goes to the workspace we created.
+Under Roles select admin, for Grant on select Workspace, for Environment select your environment (e.g. Non-production), then pick the workspace from the Workspace dropdown and click Assign.

 Assign admin to the workspace